New York City Guide

 24. Ramen Noodles at Marufuku Ramen

-NYC foods are incredibly eclectic, and there are major Asian influences on much of the popular cuisine.
+NYC foods are incredibly eclectic, with significant Asian influences on much of the popular cuisine.
 As such, ramen noodles have become a highly popular NYC food, but no one does it quite like the authentic chefs at Marufuku Ramen.

 Once you’ve slurped down a bowl of milky, long-simmered tonkotsu pork broth with thin noodles and silky, fatty pork chashu during a chilly winter in NYC, you’ll never be satisfied with anything less.
-You can also order pork buns, crispy chicken karaage and various ramen flavors.
+If you’d like to try something other than what many consider to be the best ramen in NYC, you can also order pork buns, crispy chicken karaage and various ramen flavors.

 25. Ice Cream From Big Gay Ice Cream